Demographics of Northern Ireland

-Northern Ireland is the smallest of the four components of the United Kingdom in terms of both area and population, containing 2.9% of the total population and 5.7% of the total area of the United Kingdom.
+Northern Ireland is the smallest of the four parts of the United Kingdom in terms of both area and population, containing 2.9% of the total population and 5.7% of the total area of the United Kingdom.
 It is the smaller of the two political entities on the island of Ireland by area and population, the other being the Republic of Ireland.
 Northern Ireland contains 27.1% of the total population and 16.75% of the total area of the island of Ireland.

-Northern Ireland has a population of 1,903,175, an increase of 92,312 (5.1%) over the ten-year period since the last census.
-The population density is 133 people per km2, less than half that of Great Britain but almost twice that of the Republic of Ireland.
 The Belfast Metropolitan Area dominates in population terms, with over a third of the inhabitants of Northern Ireland.

 When Northern Ireland was created, it had a Protestant majority of approximately two-to-one, unlike the Republic of Ireland, where Catholics were in the majority.
 The 2001 census was the first to show that the Protestant and other (non-Catholic) Christian share of the population had dropped below 50%, but 53.1% still identified as being from a Protestant or other Christian background.
 In the 2011 census, this dropped to 48.4%.
-In 2021, the number of Catholics by background (45.7%) overtook the Protestant and other Christian by background share (43.48%), becoming the plurality, with no group in the overall majority.
+In 2021, the recorded number of Catholics by background (45.7%) overtook the Protestant and other Christian by background share (43.48%), becoming the plurality, with no group in the overall majority.

-Its people speak both Irish and dialects of English heavily influenced by the Scots language.
+Its people speak Ulster English which is itself heavily influenced by the Scots language of which Ulster Scots is a dialect, while a significant number speak Irish (Gaelic) or Ulster Scots.
+In addition the Ulster dialect of Irish (Gaelic) also has a closer connection to Scottish Gaelic than other Irish (Gaelic) dialects.
 This is both because of historic links with Scotland going back centuries, and because of settlements of lowland Scots Protestants in Ulster in the 17th century, such as the Plantation of Ulster.

-Also unlike the Republic, a large proportion of people in Northern Ireland have a British national identity.
+Also unlike the Republic, a large proportion of people in Northern Ireland have a British national identity, although a significant minority identifies as Irish.
 Many people in Northern Ireland have a Northern Irish identity, whether in addition to a British or Irish identity or by itself.
-Most people in Northern Ireland are entitled to both British and Irish passports.